This section outlines the administration of applications to translocate live aquatic organisms into and within Victoria including:

 Translocation Evaluation Panel

-The TEP is established under the Guidelines by the Secretary, DEPI and reports through The Victorian Fisheries Authority to the Secretary, DEPI or delegate.
+The TEP is established under the Guidelines by the Secretary, VFA and reports through VFA to the CEO, VFA or delegate.

-The role of the TEP is to provide advice to the DEPI on the management of risks associated with proposed translocations and to the Administration Officer on administrative assessments.
+The role of the TEP is to provide advice to the CEO on the management of risks associated with proposed translocations and to the Administration Officer on administrative assessments.
 Specifically, the TEP will:

-- provide advice to the Secretary, DEPI or delegate on proposed translocations
+- provide advice to the CEO, Victorian Fisheries Authority on proposed translocations not previously approved;

-- provide advice to the Secretary, DEPI, or delegate on each translocation protocol during its development
+- provide advice to the CEO, Victorian Fisheries Authority on each translocation protocol during its development; and

-- provide advice if it disagrees with the administrative assessment that a translocation application is compliant with an approved translocation protocol or is a low-risk translocation.
+- provide advice to the CEO, Victorian Fisheries Authority (VFA) if it disagrees with an administrative assessment by the VFA that a translocation application complies with an approved translocation protocol or is a low-risk translocation.

 A copy of the Terms of Reference for the TEP is included in Appendix A.

-Members of the TEP are appointed by the Secretary, DEPI or delegate, to provide expert advice about the translocation of live aquatic organisms.
+Members of the TEP are appointed by the CEO, VFA or delegate, to provide expert advice about the translocation of live aquatic organisms.
 Membership will include:

-- up to four non-DEPI persons with combined experience in aquaculture, recreational fishing, commercial fishing, fish habitat and aquatic species conservation; and
+- up to four non-VFA or government persons with combined experience in aquaculture, recreational fishing, commercial fishing, fish habitat and aquatic species conservation; and

-- up to five representatives from DEPI with combined expertise in aquaculture, fish stocking, fish habitat, aquatic animal diseases and disease management, aquatic ecosystem management and aquatic species conservation.
+- up to five representatives from VFA or DELWP with combined expertise in aquaculture, fish stocking, fish habitat, aquatic animal diseases and disease management, aquatic ecosystem management and aquatic species conservation.

-The TEP chair is selected from the non-DEPI members.
-The Secretary DEPI or delegate appoints the chair.
+The TEP chair is selected from the non-VFA members.
+The CEO of VFA appoints the chair.

 Time frames for provision of advice on translocations

-Where DEPI assesses a translocation application as compliant with an approved translocation protocol or is a low-risk translocation, the TEP must provide advice to the Secretary, DEPI, or delegate within five working days of it receiving the application if it disagrees with that assessment.
+Where VFA assesses a translocation application as compliant with an approved translocation protocol or is a low-risk translocation, the TEP must provide advice to the CEO, VFA, or delegate within five working days of it receiving the application if it disagrees with that assessment.

 All other advice must be provided by the TEP within twenty working days of receiving the request.

-Note: the TEP timeframes shown above do not include time required for administrative processes of DEPI.
+Note: the TEP timeframes shown above do not include time required for administrative processes of VFA.

 Proponents may be required to obtain specified documents prior to a translocation event occurring.
 Documentation may include: